se-tuebingen/effect-jit-artifact/ARTIFACT_OVERVIEW.md

 This will some time (25min on a M1 MacBook), but can be left running in the background.

 ## Run a minimal program for each implementation, once
-*If you haven't, enter an environment where all dependencies are available by running `nix-shell` in the root directory of the artifact.*
+*If you haven't, enter an environment where all dependencies are available by running `nix-shell` (without arguments) in the root directory of the artifact.*

 Using `./run run all startup`, you can compile and run the `statup` benchmark --- which computes a constant 0 function --- for each of the language implementations, once (taking about 3min on an M1 MacBook).